4minitz/4minitz/doc/faq.md

 ### I'm curious!
 Can I have some server statistics?
 Yes, open the about dialog and click on the 4Minitz logo.
 This will show / hide the current server statistics and show how many users, meeting series, minutes and attachments the server stores.

+### Dam'it!
+I created an action item instead of an info item (or vice versa)... how can I keep my work?
+When you created the wrong item type "just now" - in the current open minute - you can open the "three dot" context menu of the item and select "Convert to Action" or "Convert to Info".
+Then your item type will change.

+Bad news: once the meeting is finalized, you can't change the item type anymore.
+This has technical reasons[TM].  :-)